MarkBind/markbind/docs/devGuide/workflow.md

 #### Updating and writing tests

+##### Updating unit tests

+Our unit tests perform fast, stable, and comprehensive checks on important behaviors of our classes and functions.
+Some existing tests can be found in the `packages/cli/test/unit` and `packages/core/test/unit` directory.
+Where appropriate, unit tests should be added/modified to account for any new/changed functionality.

+##### Updating functional tests

 Whether you are adding a new feature, updating existing features or fixing bugs, make sure to update the **source** test files (test sites, snapshots) to reflect the changes.

 After which, you can update the **expected** test files with: `npm run updatetest`